IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client performs the network transactions and user interactions needed to obtain an access token and to attach that token to transactions to indicate that the transactions are authorized.

 When Incorporate Authorization Token [ITI-72] is used with a FHIR server, an Authorization Client should query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
 The element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) will be populated with the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".
+The CodeSystem can be retrieved from the IHE FHIR GitHub repository, [codesystem-IHE_securitytypes.xml](https://github.com/IHE/fhir/blob/master/CodeSystem/codesystem-IHE_securitytypes.xml).

 #### 34.1.1.2 Authorization Server